DarkStar1982/exodus_calendar/readme.md

 https://pypi.org/project/exodus-calendar/

+## INSTALLATION
+Install 'exodus-calendar' from from PyPi, use latest version.

-## CODE USAGE
+## USAGE
-Import from PyPi.
 Functions of value are in exodus_orbitals.utils:

 - **earth_datetime_to_mars_datetime(input_date, mars_sec_on)**.
 Converts timestamp in UTC to Martian date time.